 A fear of strangers just isn’t Dutch.
 They are encouraged to get out of the house and do things as much as possible.
 As a result of this, they are generally way more at ease in social situations than other cultures and are great at making conversations in a relaxed manner.

 And this leads to the agendas issue that drove me so crazy.
-I suppose the rest of us are “less” social, so we have room to be spontaneous and meet up with someone immediately, but the Dutch (at least those I met) would have social events, dinners, coffees, walks, clubs, excursions, sport, family events, nights out and everything else after work programmed in advance.
+I suppose the rest of us are “less” social, so we have room to be spontaneous and meet up with someone immediately.
+However, the Dutch (at least those I met) would have social events, dinners, coffees, walks, clubs, excursions, sport, family events, nights out and everything else after work programmed in advance.

 (In case you are wondering how it turned out; I eventually got 3 “ja”s, and after a lot of e-mail exchanges, one of them finally agreed to have our second date three weeks from then.
-Considering the date she proposed was yesterday when I was already over 5,000 miles away, I never did get to discover that other type of deep relationship with a Dutch person…
+But the date she proposed was the day after I left Amsterdam, when I was already over 5,000 miles away.
+I never did get to discover that other type of deep relationship with a Dutch person…)

-While the lack of spontaneity killed my social life a bit, the fact that they were always true to their word and invited me out if they said they would and talked to me with a no-bullshit frankness that I don’t get from oversensitive other cultures, meant that I had a greater chance to build on the few relationships I did start having with locals.
+While the lack of spontaneity killed my social life a bit, Dutch people were always true to their word and invited me out if they said they would.
+They also talked to me with a no-bullshit frankness that I don’t get from oversensitive other cultures.
+This meant that I had a greater chance to build on the few relationships I did start having with locals.

-In many places people casually say that we should meet some time; numbers are exchanged, but it’s not always serious.
+In many places, people casually say that we should meet some time.
+Numbers are exchanged, but it’s not always serious.
 With the Dutch, when someone was my friend, they really were one.
 It’s a sort of extreme where superficial and deep friendships are in much greater contrast to most places I’ve lived in.

 So I did finally make some good friends, several of which I was sad to have to say goodbye to.